chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 ASC with Load Balancing Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The only difference between ``plate-discharge_base.prm`` and ``plate-discharge_asc-lb.prm`` is the usage of the adaptive sparse contacts method with the load balancing, and the name of the folder for outputs.
+The only differences between ``plate-discharge_base.prm`` and ``plate-discharge_asc-lb.prm`` are the usage of the ASC method with the load balancing, and the name of the folder for outputs.

 Model Parameters
 ----------------

-Here we use the adaptive sparse contacts method with the dynamic load balancing that check is a load balancing is needed every 2500 iterations with a load threshold of 0.5.
-In with case, the mobility status of the cell from the adaptive sparse contacts with influence the weight of the cell in the load balancing.
-The weight factor of the active cells is 0.7 and the weight factor of the inactive cells is 0.5, while the mobile cells keep the same weight.
+Here, we use the ASC with the dynamic load balancing still checking if a load balancing is needed every 2500 iterations with a load threshold of 0.5.
+In with case, the mobility status of the cells from the adaptive sparse contacts will influence the weight, or the computational contribution, of the cell in the load balancing evaluation.
+The weight factor of the active cells is 0.7, and the weight factor of the inactive cells is 0.5, while the mobile cells always have a fixed weight factor of 1.

 .. code-block:: text